thejerrytan/mini-go-compiler/README.md

 2. We would like to forbid redeclaration of variables within same scope, but we did not implement it at the parser stage.
 It will ultimately fail at code generation stage.
 3. The AST pretty printer is written by us and we think it suits our context better
 4. Procedure with declared return type must end with a return statement

+## Typechecker
+1. We collected all locals while threading through the environment

 ## Normalize
 1. We removed all side effects from the AST and replaced them with Skip statements subsequently in later stages